Get in Touch

 • Major categories of data types

-• Understanding NULL
+• Understanding NULL values

 • Column attributes

-• Using character sets with data types
+• Character set usage with data types

-• Selecting appropriate data types
+• Strategies for choosing appropriate data types

 Obtaining Metadata